EmmaJane22/HappyCamper/README.md

 4. Open Git Bash and change the working directory to the location where you wish the cloned repo to be stored.
 5. Use the git clone command and paste in the information copied in step 3 and Press Enter to create a local clone.
 6. If you wish to clone the repo to GitHub Desktop repeat steps 1 & 2 and from there select the "Open with GitHub Desktop" option.
-7. Follow the on screen prompts from within GitHub Desktop (this option required GitHub Desktop to be installed to be successful).
+7. Follow the on-screen prompts from within GitHub Desktop (this option required GitHub Desktop to be installed to be successful).

 (source: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)